jdmanalyst/Project-Security-Log-Analysis-and-Dashboarding-in-Splunk/README.md

 # Project-Security-Log-Analysis-and-Dashboarding-in-Splunk

-# Security Log Analysis and Dashboarding in Splunk

 ## Overview
 This project focuses on setting up Splunk, ingesting security logs, performing log analysis, and creating a dashboard to visualize security events.
 The main goal was to monitor and analyze security logs, specifically capturing instances of log clearing on my device.